how it works

 • issuer + time

-Later, anyone can prove: Which tool version ran, what it received, and what it returned.
+Later, a verifier can confirm the issuer signed a record binding: Which tool version ran, what it received, and what it returned.
 Per call, offline, across host and server boundaries.

 carrier: _meta["org.peacprotocol/receipt_ref"] and _meta["org.peacprotocol/receipt_jws"].